PhilMele/M1Project/README.md

    By using boostrap rows and columns, the idea is have the rows displayed at full lenght until the screen resolution doesn't allow it anymore, after which all rows and columns stack on top of each other.

    Consideration for responsivness for the boostrap rows: In addition `.row` is also overwritten in the css file to to display as `grid` as a media query.
+This is done through `row-index`.

+   It is important to no give this attribute to the `.row`, it it will create an error in the display at 678px for other pages (`local_business.html` and public_sector.html`).

    Failing this, when reaching 387px the two columns within the second row would start aligning next to each other instead of stacking up.
 This media query fixes this problem.

    Consideration for responsivness images: To make the images responsive, and allow them to reduce when the screen size is less than the width of the images, class `.index-main-audience` regulates the size of the images for screen between 320 and 387px in a media query.